programster/tutorial-terraform-examples/README.md

 Initially, I used t2.micro instances for this, but they deploy so slowly that it makes it appear that this doesn't work.
 Changing to a t3a.micro instance makes a HUGE difference, and still only costs pennies if you destroy everything (`terraform destroy`) within minutes.

+### Terraform Lock File
+The `.terraform.lock.hcl` lock file is in the `.gitignore` file as this codebase is supposed to be a template for others and I don't wish to accidentally commit my lock file.
+When creating a project from this codebase, be sure to remove this and commit the `.terraform.lock.hcl` to your codebase.
+Terraform explicitly tells you to do this with the following message:

+> Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
+Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.